Questions and Answers from 2015

 Q: The many oak tree leaves on our property remained green longer than usual this fall, turned gold quite rapidly once they started to turn and now are dropping off the trees much faster and earlier than usual (the oak trees are almost bare whereas in the past they just trickled off the trees during the early winter).
 Does this mean anything in regard to the upcoming winter?

 A: The changing of the leaves and when they fall from the tree are directly related to past and current conditions, but not to future ones.
-The United States National Arboretum has a nice article on the science of deciduous trees.

 Q: What can I spray on my garden this fall to prevent so many weeds?

 A: Dealing with weeds is probably the most frustrating aspect of gardening, but I do not recommend herbicide in a home garden.
 There are steps you can take now to reduce weeds next season, such as removing all existing plants from your garden (which is easier once they have been killed by a frost) and placing them in a compost pile or another location away from your garden site.
 It is too late this year to plant a cover crop, which can prevent erosion over the winter and out-compete spring emerging weeds, but you can cover your garden with a heavy landscape fabric and pin it down on the edges to protect your topsoil.
 In the spring, consider mulching around your plants and in the walkways to prevent weed emergence and commit to managing young weed seedlings as they emerge on a daily basis.
 Young weeds are very vulnerable and can be easily killed with a hoe or flame weeder.
 If you are dealing with particularly noxious weeds, you might consider moving to a raised bed system that is easier to manage.
 The type of weeds you have should also inform your control measures.
-To see a variety of hand tools that you could employ to assist with weed management next year, check out the results of our Hand Tools For Weeding photos and evaluations.

 Q: My green beans got frosted this morning, with quite a few beans still on the plants.
 Now what?
 Is it safe to eat these frosted beans, or not safe?
 Should I discard them?